Follow these DIY Plywood Plank Ceiling install steps for a beautiful cross between shiplap and V-groove plank.

 - wood filler and sandpaper

-Cost and Install DIY Plywood Plank Ceiling Video
+Watch this DIY Plywood Plank Ceiling Video

 Step One

 Start by cutting the plywood into strips.
 I cut 8′ long 5 3/4″ strips to leave the smallest amount of unused material possible.
-I cut mine on my table saw, but you could set up your circular saw with a straight edge cutting guide too.

 Step Two

 Sand the face side and cut edges of the strips, nice and smooth.
 I used 120 grit sandpaper.
 I also like to do the first coat of paint before hanging the plywood.
-Just makes life a little easier.
-You can see me going through these DIY Plywood Plank install steps in the video above.

 Step Three

-To hang the strips on the ceiling, I measured the length I needed, then cut them with my Miter Saw.
 I glued and brad nailed them in place WITHOUT leaving any gaps between the strips.
 Only because I preferred that look here.

-Do this to the whole ceiling or area.
-I kinda have 4 areas because of the vault in my ceiling.
 Side note, the construction adhesive holds the planks in place long term.
 The brad nails just hold the planks tight to the ceiling while the adhesive dries.

 Step Four

-Then frame the ceiling or area with whatever trim you like.
-I used 1×3’s around the edges and some smaller moulding pieces between the flat and vaulted sections of my ceiling.
-Use adhesive and brad nailer for this part of the DIY Plywood Plank install too.
+Then frame the ceiling or area you’re planking with whatever trim you like.
+I used 1×3’s around the edges and some smaller trim molding pieces between the flat and vaulted sections of my ceiling.

 Step Five

-Now, it’s all about making things pretty.
-Use wood filler on all of the nail holes.
-Once dry, sand those smooth.
-Then use caulk between each Plywood Plank.
 Caulk where the trim meets the wall and the trim meets the plank too.
 If you’re new to DIY wood trim check out this post for tips on where to use caulk or wood filler on wood trim.

 Step Six